 How to talk to your representative about Palestinian child detention

-For the past six years, AFSC has partnered with Defense for Children International-Palestine on a campaign to challenge Israel’s prolonged military occupation of Palestinians by exposing the widespread and systematic ill treatment of Palestinian children arrested by Israeli forces.
+For the past seven years, AFSC has partnered with Defense for Children International-Palestine on the No Way to Treat a Child campaign.
+The campaign challenges Israel’s prolonged military occupation of Palestinians by exposing the widespread and systematic ill treatment of Palestinian children arrested by Israeli forces.

-Our No Way to Treat a Child campaign engages policymakers in Washington, D.C. by hosting congressional briefings, delivering petitions, supporting relevant legislation, and mobilizing people across the country in advocacy through public events, webinars, videos, and other resources.
+Our No Way to Treat a Child campaign engages policymakers in Washington, D.C. in standing up for Palestinian rights.
+Over the years, we have hosted congressional briefings, delivered petitions, supported legislation, and mobilized people across the country to join our advocacy through public events, webinars, and more.

 In its first week of introduction, H.R.
-2590 was endorsed by over 100 organizations, including Palestinian-led organizations, faith-based organizations (including Jewish organizations and rabbinical associations), civil and human rights organizations, progressive political parties, and movement allies such as the Movement for Black Lives and Detention Watch.
+3103 was endorsed by over 75 organizations.
+That includes Palestinian-led organizations, faith-based organizations (including Jewish organizations and rabbinical associations), civil and human rights organizations, and progressive political parties.

-You can help us keep up the momentum and build support for Palestinian rights.
+You can help us keep up the momentum and build support in Congress for Palestinian rights.
 Through our work, we have found the following messages to be effective in talking with members of Congress about Palestinian children in Israeli military detention.
-We encourage you to use them to communicate with your elected officials—whether in phone calls, emails, letters, online forums, or, eventually, in person (once we can avoid health risks from the pandemic).
+Use these messages to communicate with your elected officials and advocate for Palestinian rights—whether in phone calls, emails, letters, online forums, or in person.

 1. Children are the future.
 They also are the present.

 All societies value their children and build their dreams and hopes for a better future around their youth.
 In the occupied Palestinian territory, where children under 18 make up nearly half of the population, this is also true.
-These Palestinian children are not only the future, they are also the present and their rights are being violated when they are detained and tried in the military court system.
+These Palestinian children are not only the future, they are also the present—and their rights are being violated when they are detained and tried in the Israeli military court system.
 When it comes to children—whether or not they have committed an alleged offense—international law demands that detention must be used as a measure of last resort and for the shortest amount of time.
 The best interests of a child must be a primary concern.
+But Israeli’s treatment of Palestinian children violates these laws.

 2. Two sets of laws exist: one for Palestinians, another for Israelis.
 Even on the same land.

 In the occupied West Bank, there are two separate legal systems operating in the same territory.
-The sole factor in determining which laws apply to a person is their nationality and ethnicity.
-Israeli military law, which denies people their fundamental rights, is applied to the entire Palestinian population—while Israeli settlers living in the West Bank are subject to the Israeli civilian and criminal legal system.
-No Israeli child comes in contact with the military court system.
+The sole factor that determines which laws apply to a person is their nationality and ethnicity.
+The entire Palestinian population is subject to Israeli military law, which denies people their fundamental rights.
+Meanwhile Israeli settlers living in the West Bank are subject to the Israeli civilian and criminal legal system.
+That means no Israeli child comes in contact with the military court system.

 Israel is the only country in the world that systematically prosecutes children in a military court system that lacks basic safeguards for a fair trial.
-Between 500 and 700 Palestinian children, some as young as 12 years old, are detained and prosecuted in the military court system each year.
+Every year, between 500 and 700 Palestinian children, some as young as 12 years old, are detained and prosecuted in the military court system.

 3. Abuse in the military court system is widespread, systematic, and well documented.
 Military courts are not about providing justice.